 However, the high sugar content results in calories that can cause weight gain.
-Certainly, you should avoid feeding canned lychee to your dog as there is even more sugar contained in the product.
+Certainly, you should avoid feeding canned lychee to your dog as the product contains even more sugar.

 Health benefits of lychee for your dog

 Vitamin C is an antioxidant.
-It is important for dogs in helping to form iron, fortify the immune system, as a preventative against cancer, a requirement for adrenal gland function as well as a variety of other health benefits for your dog.
+It is important for dogs in helping to form iron, fortify the immune system, as a preventative against cancer, a requirement for adrenal gland function, and a variety of other health benefits for your dog.

 As a dog gets older, their Vitamin C production can suffer.
 Some dogs may have a Vitamin C deficiency.
-Both of these cases are better served by consulting with your vet as opposed to resorting to self-diagnosis and proceeding with your own treatment.
+Both of these cases are better served by consulting with your vet instead of resorting to self-diagnosis and proceeding with your own treatment.

 B Vitamins help regulate metabolism in your dog as well as facilitate enzyme function.
 They are also responsible for glucose generation and for the function of red blood cells and the nervous system as well as mitochondrial protein synthesis.

 The fiber from lychee can certainly assist the digestive system, particularly if your dog is having diarrhea.
-It is also known that higher fiber in the diet can help regulate canine diabetes as well as reduce glucose fluctuations.
+It is also known that higher fiber in the diet can help regulate canine diabetes and reduce glucose fluctuations.

 Calcium is vital for healthy bones and teeth, and phosphorous help brings along the rigidity and shape of these structures.

-Iron is the central component for hemoglobin and myoglobin instrumental in carrying oxygen through the blood and muscle.
+Iron is the central component of hemoglobin, and myoglobin is instrumental in carrying oxygen through the blood and muscle.

 Magnesium, potassium, and sodium are essential macrominerals that can only be obtained through what is provided in the diet and are necessary for hundreds of biochemical reactions in the body.